How to withdraw a foreign Georgia LLC or corporation business with the Secretary of StateWe’re Just Not Annoying®

 If you just don’t file an annual report, how long before you lose your Certificate of Authority?

-The foreign corporation or LLC has 60 days from the date of the revocation notice to file the annual registration with the Georgia SOS.
+The Georgia foreign LLC has 60 days from the date of the revocation notice to file the annual registration with the Georgia SOS.
 If you do not file the registration within the 60 day window, your foreign entity’s authority to do business in Georgia will be revoked.

 What are the late fees and penalties to re-register if your registration is forfeited?